How many times have you ever prejudged someone before you actually got to know him?

 If you're asking really good questions - you should hear

 your customers say "That's a good question."
-If you're
+If you're not

 hearing that compliment often, it means you're not asking